VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   caption="Emperor Tiberius rejected silk as effeminate.
 Instead, his image here embodies masculinity by appearing in a suit of metal armour.
 Etching of the Emperor Tiberius on horseback by Matthäus Merian the Elder (1593-1650).
 Public domain The Metropolitan Museum of Art ">
 <param ve-image>

+Paragraph 10 In many cultures, the fabric is
+<param ve-image
+	   src="wc:Kalpvriksh_Bilara_Jodhpur_Rajasthan.jpg"
+	   caption="Thought to be over 800 years old, this tree in Rajasthan, India is dedicated to Kalpvriksha.
+Wikimedia commons.
+Credit Seervims" fit="contain">

 <param ve-iframe